 Can I get the HEMI V8 in a Laramie or Rebel?

 Yes.
-The 5.7L HEMI V8 with eTorque is available as an option on both the Laramie and the Rebel, as well as the Tradesman, Express, Warlock, Big Horn, Limited, and Limited Longhorn.
+The 5.7L HEMI V8 with eTorque is available as an option on both the Laramie and the Rebel, along with most other trims.
 It is not available on the Tungsten.

 — Jordan Malone-Forst, Jay Malone Motors